ogs22/cookbook/glossary/differentiate.md

-To find an equation for the slope of a function's graph.
+To find an equation for the slope of a function’s graph.